mumayank/AirLocation/README.md

 # AirLocation

-An Android library which simply gets you user's most accurate current location.
-Period.
+An Android library which simply gets you user's most precise current location via a callback!
-+ Location is accurate up to 7 decimal places (highest accuracy)
++ Location is precise up to 7 decimal places (highest precision)
-+ No need to add any permissions in manifest
++ No need to add any permissions in manifest manually
-+ No need to add google play services location lib in gradle
++ No need to add google play services location lib in gradle manually
-+ Simple plug and play design.
++ Simple plug and play design

 ###### (method counts ~50, size ~50KB)